-Statement Description

-acl ,

-Assigns a symbolic name to an address match list.

-allow-new-zones

-Controls the ability to add zones at runtime via rndc

-addzone.

-allow-recursion-on

-Specifies which local addresses can accept recursive

-queries.

-automatic-interface-scan

-Controls the automatic rescanning of network interfaces

-when addresses are added or removed.

-bogus All

-Allows a remote server to be ignored.

-ca-file

-Specifies the path to a file containing TLS certificates for

-trusted CA authorities, used to verify remote peer certificates.

-Catesi

-cert-file Consider the math to a file containing the TI C contiferate

-Specifies the path to a file containing the TLS certificate for a connection.

-Tot a connection.

-check-names Partitude de la contraction de

-Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received

-from the network.

-clients-per-query Sets the initial minimum number of simultaneous recur-

-sive clients accepted by the server for any given query be-

-fore the server drops additional clients.

-acutuala

-controls Specifies control channels to be used to manage the name

-server.

-cookie-algorithm Sate the elecuithm to be used when consusting a

-Sets the algorithm to be used when generating a server cookie.

-- Control

-cookie-secret Specifies a shared secret used for concreting and varifying

-Specifies a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.

-221.0 COOTED OPHOLD WITHIN an anyong chapter.

-continues on next page
+Statement Description acl Assigns a symbolic name to an address match list. allow-new-zones Controls the ability to add zones at runtime via rndc addzone. allow-recursion-on Specifies which local addresses can accept recursive queries. automatic-interface-scan Controls the automatic rescanning of network interfaces when addresses are added or removed. bogus Allows a remote server to be ignored. ca-file Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certificates. cert-file Specifies the path to a file containing the TLS certificate for a connection. check-names Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received from the network. clients-per-query Sets the initial minimum number of simultaneous recursive clients accepted by the server for any given query before the server drops additional clients. controls Specifies control channels to be used to manage the name server. cookie-algorithm Sets the algorithm to be used when generating a server cookie. cookie-secret Specifies a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster. continues on next page